richjohnson-wwt/cuda-text-encryption/README.md

+### Uses XOR encryption to encrypt/decrypt text in parallel on GPU

-# Intial Setup - Do every time a new VM is started
+### Intial Setup - Do every time a new VM is started

     uv venv
     source .venv/bin/activate